Composite Training Unit Exercise (COMPTUEX)

-ATLANTIC OCEAN (Jan 11, 2017) The multipurpose amphibious assault ship USS Bataan (LHD 5) conducts a live-fire exercise with the ship's RIM 116 Rolling Airframe Missile weapons system.
+ATLANTIC OCEAN (Jan 14, 2017) Flight deck crew show removed chocks and chains onboard the multipurpose amphibious assault ship USS Bataan (LHD 5).
 Bataan is underway conducting Composite Training Unit Exercise (COMPTUEX) with the Bataan Amphibious Ready Group in preparation for an upcoming deployment.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Petty Officer Nicholas Frank Cottone / Released)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Nicholas Frank Cottone/Released)

 |Date Taken: